w3c/i-slide/README.md

 To publish a new version `x.y.z`:
 - Bump the version to `x.y.z` in `package.json` and push the update to the `main` branch.
-- Add a local version tag with `npm tag -a vx.y.z -m "This version fixes foo"`.
+- Add a local version tag with `git tag -a vx.y.z -m "This version fixes foo"`.
 - Push the tag with `git push origin vx.y.z`.

 Publication workflow will take care of publishing the right files to the `gh-pages` branch.